ringabout/awesome-nim/README.md

 ### Books

 - [Nim in Action](https://www.manning.com/books/nim-in-action) - Nim's first book.
-- [Nim Days](https://github.com/xmonader/nimdays) - A project to document my journey with nim with mini applications, libraries documented from A to Z and also to provide new Nim users with some extra in depth information.
+- [Nim Days](https://github.com/xmonader/nimdays) - A project to document my journey with Nim with mini applications, libraries documented from A to Z and also to provide new Nim users with some extra in depth information.
 - [Nimbus Handbook](https://nimbus.guide) - A comprehensive introduction to the Nim programming language.
 - [nim-style-guide](https://github.com/status-im/nim-style-guide) - Status style guid for the Nim language.